-The old axiom never to discuss politics and religion is good advice, especially in business.
+The old axiom never to discuss politics and religion is good advice, especially in the workplace.

 More so since the Great Recession in 2008 – on all sides of the political spectrum— many workers have been frustrated.
 Many are angry.